Frequently Asked Questions

 What would happen to the Irene B. French Community Center if a new community center is built?

 The location of the IBFCC is an important asset to our community, not just because of its historical significance, but also because of its key location in downtown Merriam.
-Several ideas, such as a new amphitheater or a destination playground have already been discussed, but if voters approve a new community center, the City plans to go through a process with significant community input to identify the best use for the current site and determine how to honor its history while making it an asset for future generations as well.
+If voters approve a new community center, the City plans to go through a process with significant community input to identify the best use for the current site and determine how to honor its history while making it an asset for future generations.

 Has there been any consideration of consolidating Merriam's parks and recreation services with those of surrounding communities?